untangled-web/lein-i18n/README.md

 `lein i18n extract-strings`

+WARNING: RUN cljsbuild on i18n FIRST TO MAKE SURE IT IS WORKING!
+If you have duplicate externs it might fail.

 This will generate a new `messages.pot` in the `i18n/msgs` directory of your project.
 If you have existing translation files in your project (eg: `i18n/msgs/fr_CA.po`), these files will be updated with your new untranslated strings.
 Any existing translations in `fr_CA.po` will be preserved!